amyjko/critically-conscious-computing/chapters/languages.md

 print((1 + 3) / 2)
 `A Python program for computing an average.

-This syntax looked different from C in many ways, stripping away delimiters and data type declarations, but it's semantics were often similar.
+This syntax looked different from C in many ways, stripping away delimiters and data type declarations, but its semantics were often similar.

 Around the same time, *Java* (1991) was designed by [James Gosling|https://en.wikipedia.org/wiki/James_Gosling], a Canadian computer scientist, who was trying to design a programming language for creating software for interactive televisions in the 1990’s while working at Sun Microsystems, a company that created operating systems and computers.
 He needed something that could be written once, but executed on a variety of television hardware platforms.
 Java looks a lot like C and C++ because Gosling and his employer wanted many people to use it, and they believed mirroring the syntax of C/C++ would reduce learning barriers (which mostly was not true).
 A program for computing an average in Java might look something like: